Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Even being by myself as a young girl late at night, I have never felt unsafe.
 Violent crime and human trafficking is pretty rare.

 Just like in any place in the world, there are a couple of areas that have more crime than others.
-Especially in bigger cities, there are poorer neighbourhoods and places where drugs are frequenting.
+Especially in bigger cities, there are poorer neighbourhoods and places where drugs are frequent.
 Try to avoid these places as best as possible.

 Catcalling does not happen often, and you can dress however you like in Austria.
-Keep in mind that certain multicultural neighbourhoods in the cities are sadly not as tolerant, so I would avoid these anyways.
+Keep in mind that certain multicultural neighbourhoods in the cities are sadly not as tolerant, so I would avoid these anyway.

 The biggest risk on your travel in Austria is probably pickpockets and scammers from nearby Eastern Europe.
 They frequent cities like Vienna and Graz and sometimes pose as beggars, in reality being up to no good and part of a crime syndicate.